The Facebook page is kept more up-to-date - with regular updates,

 Friday 9th March 2012 we had a visit to our two sites

-by one of our local MSP's, Maureen Watt Picture taken at the Woodland site (1.0Mb JPG)
+by one of our local MSP's, Maureen Watt

 John Shackleton, Helen Rowe, Mary Macleod, Denise Martin, Maureen Watt and Toni Watt